Women's and Gender Studies

 Breadth Requirements: Social and Behavioural Sciences

-WSTB12H3 - Women, Violence and Resistance
+WSTB12H3 - Gender-based Violence and Resistance

 Prerequisite: WSTA01H3 and [WSTA03H3 or (WSTA02H3) or WSTB05H3 or WSTB11H3 or one half credit from the list provided in requirement #6 in the Major in Women's and Gender Studies]